A Realistic Protocol for Evaluation of Weakly Supervised Object Localization: Introduction

-\textbf{Our main contributions are summarized as follows.}\\ \textbf{(1)} An initial experimental analysis of state-of-the-art WSOL methods on the \cubs and \ilsvrc datasets showing the impact of supervision in the held-out validation set on test performance.
-Results indicate that utilizing only image-class labels for validation leads to poor test-set \localization accuracy, highlighting the importance of using \localization cues for model selection.
-Conversely, manually annotated bboxes for validation improve the estimation of \localization accuracy, leading to an overestimated and unrealistic performance evaluation.
-Further experiments evaluating the use of less precise pseudo-bbox supervision in the validation set indicate that noisy bboxes can still effectively guide model selection.\\ \textbf{(2)} A realistic evaluation protocol is proposed for WSOL; First, we propose to estimate pseudo-bboxes without manual intervention and use only image-class labels to generate annotations for a held-out validation set.
+\textbf{Our main contributions are summarized as follows.} \\ \textbf{(1)} An initial experimental analysis of state-of-the-art WSOL methods on the \cubs and \ilsvrc datasets showing the impact on the test-set performance of bbox supervision in the held-out validation set.
+Results indicate that utilizing only class-labels for validation leads to poor test-set \localization accuracy, highlighting the importance of using \localization cues for model selection.
+Conversely, using manually annotated bboxes for validation improves \localization accuracy, leading to an overestimated and unrealistic performance evaluation.
+Further experiments evaluating the use of less precise pseudo-bbox supervision in the validation set indicate that noisy bboxes can still effectively guide model selection. \\ \textbf{(2)} A realistic evaluation protocol is proposed for WSOL.
+First, we propose to estimate pseudo-bboxes without manual intervention and use only class-labels to generate annotations for a held-out validation set.
 Given different application scenarios, we explored three different bbox generation strategies based on off-the-shelf models: SS~\cite{uijlings13}, RPN~\cite{ren15}, and CLIP~\cite{lin23}.
-Secondly, these pseudo-bboxes generated for the validation set allow for estimation of the threshold, which can be subsequently applied to test images for producing bboxes on the \localization maps.\\ \textbf{(3)} An extensive set of experiments was conducted with prominent WSOL methods using our new experimental protocol on the \cubs and \ilsvrc datasets for model selection and threshold estimation to convert localization maps into bboxes.
-The results demonstrate that models selected and thresholds estimated using pseudo-bboxes achieve a level of accuracy comparable with the unrealistic selection protocol, wherein bboxes are utilized for model selection over the validation set and threshold estimation using the test set.
-Moreover, utilizing one threshold estimated using pseudo-boxes reduced the number of thresholds required to search for the optimal value from 1,000 to 1.
+Secondly, these pseudo-bboxes generated for the validation set allow for estimation of the threshold, which can be subsequently applied to test images for producing bboxes on the \localization maps. \\ \textbf{(3)} An extensive set of experiments was conducted with prominent WSOL methods using our new protocol on the \cubs and \ilsvrc datasets for model selection and threshold estimation to convert localization maps into bboxes.
+To assess the generalizability of our model, our analysis was extended to include \glas and \camelyon medical image data (see the supplementary material).
+Results show that models selected and thresholds estimated using pseudo-bboxes achieve a level of accuracy consistent with models selected using GT bboxes (currently-used but unrealistic selection protocol).
+Furthermore, using a single threshold estimated from pseudo-boxes reduced the threshold search space from 1,000 values to just one.